-The big shareholder groups in PennyMac Mortgage Investment Trust (NYSE:PMT) have power over the company.
+If you want to know who really controls PennyMac Mortgage Investment Trust (NYSE:PMT), then you'll have to look at the makeup of its share registry.
 Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
-Companies that have been privatized tend to have low insider ownership.
+We also tend to see lower insider ownership in companies that were previously publicly owned.

-PennyMac Mortgage Investment Trust has a market capitalization of US$1.4b, so we would expect some institutional investors to have noticed the stock.
-Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
-Let's delve deeper into each type of owner, to discover more about PMT.
+PennyMac Mortgage Investment Trust has a market capitalization of US$2.0b, so we would expect some institutional investors to have noticed the stock.
+In the chart below below, we can see that institutions are noticeable on the share registry.
+We can zoom in on the different ownership groups, to learn more about PMT.

 What Does The Institutional Ownership Tell Us About PennyMac Mortgage Investment Trust?

 We can see that PennyMac Mortgage Investment Trust does have institutional investors; and they hold 67% of the stock.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+This suggests some credibility amongst professional investors.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see PennyMac Mortgage Investment Trust's historic earnings and revenue, below, but keep in mind there's always more to the story.

-Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
+Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
 PennyMac Mortgage Investment Trust is not owned by hedge funds.
 There are plenty of analysts covering the stock, so it might be worth seeing what they are forecasting, too.

 Insider Ownership Of PennyMac Mortgage Investment Trust